mpups/remote_render_ui/README.md

 ```shell
 PYTHONPATH=./ python ../python/run_server.py --port 4000
 ```
-2. Wait until it logs that it is waiting for connection.
+2. Wait until the logs shows waiting for connection.
   - E.g.: `[12:26:06.674469] [I] [51157] User interface server listening on port 4000`

 3. Launch the client and connect to the same port: